Ultrafast optical melting of trimer superstructure in layered 1T'-TaTe2: Results

-As seen in Fig.~\ref{CDWrecovery}b -- which plots the time evolution of the PLD side peaks over the entire measurement window -- the suppressed satellite peaks recover $\approx\!20$\% of their original intensity with a $\approx\!7$ ps time constant.
+As seen in Fig.~\ref{CDWrecovery}b -- which plots the time-evolution of the PLD side peaks over the entire measurement window -- the suppressed trimer order recovers $\approx\!20$\% of the original intensity with a $\approx\!7$ ps time constant.
 We note that this timescale may be influenced by simultaneous contribution from mechanical buckling.
 The overall suppression of the diffraction peaks relative to the LT ground state indicates the thermalisation of the lattice degrees-of-freedom into a ``hot" (${3\times3}$) trimer superstructure at longer delays.
 We can estimate the maximum lattice thermalised temperature due to full thermalisation of the absorbed laser energy.
-For the given 2.3~mJ cm$^{-2}$ fluence this results in a temperature of 177 K, based on the 1T’-\ce{TaTe2} heat capacity \cite{Sorgel2006} and the optical constants we measured of our 60 nm thick flake (see Supplementary Notes~\ref{sec:Reflectivity} and \ref{sec:FluenceDep}).
+For the given 2.3~mJ cm$^{-2}$ fluence this results in a temperature of 177 K, based on the 1T’-\ce{TaTe2} heat capacity \cite{Sorgel2006} and the optical constants we measured of our 60 nm thick flake (see Supplementary Notes 8 and 9).
 We also performed experiments on the same sample at 1.75 mJ cm$^{-2}$ and 1.5 mJ cm$^{-2}$ fluence.
-The signature of structural phase transition was reproduced for these fluences with reduced magnitude (see Supplementary Note~\ref{sec:FluenceDep}).
+The signature of structural phase transition was reproduced for these fluences with reduced magnitude (see Supplementary Note 9).